0nix/ggj21/twine/evidence_questioning.md

 "Well met Agent, and it is my duty to co-sign said determinations."
 Bayer adds with a bit of a triumphant tone to his voice.
 "And while I commend you for respecting the chain of command, I must admonish you for bringing circumstantial evidence to this investigation."

-He continued to talk, this time to Lieutenant Sessler, but deliberately kept his sight on you.
-"And I would be quite appreciative that my loyalty to the State be not called into question by you, Lieutenant.
+He continued to talk, keeping his sight on you but clearly addressing Lieutenant Sessler.
+"And I would be quite appreciative that my loyalty to the State be not called into question by the likes of you, Lieutenant.
 I will not have a gung-ho, crazed apparatus attacking its citizens without reason, and this starts within."

 Lieutenant Sessler scoffs and grabs his sheaf of papers, looking to exit the conversation into the next item of the agenda.